Exploring how automation can produce a deeper human connection.

 Customer success management is the hub to the many spokes in a business.
 Without happy customers, a business can’t scale and without capturing and centralizing customer insights, the rest of the business can’t be truly customer-centric.

-Scaling customer success is a pain point many of our clients approach us with.
-With our Connected Meeting Notes Software powering CSM teams globally, our goal at Hugo is to maximize value from customer conversations — which counter-intuitively means using automation to start or eliminate a lot of those communications.
+Scaling customer success is a common pain point many.
+The goal is to maximize value from customer conversations — which counter-intuitively means using automation to start or eliminate a lot of those communications.

-Every time our customers have a meeting, they take notes, share insights, and plan action.
+Every time customers success managers have a meeting, they take notes, share insights, and plan action.
 They collaborate on agendas.
 They elevate conversations to allow businesses to scale.
 Meetings are important, but scaling requires strong customer relationships, too.
 Tech-touch is one way to build that strength.

 -

 This article is an excerpt from our book 10X Culture.
-To read more, download your free digital copy or order in paperback on Amazon.
+To read more, download your free digital copy.

 {{10x="/blog-inserts"}}